 Let your jerky dry in a cool area then put in zipper bags for short term storage.

 What if you don’t have a Bradley smoker or have a small budget?
 No problem!
-You can always use a different smoke to make anything.
+You can always use a different smoker to make anything.
 You might need to make a few adjustments to your process.

 - Thickness makes a difference in cooking time and how dry you would like your finished product.
 The thinner the jerky quicker it will smoke and cook.